Sopot International Song Festival: Replacement by Intervision

 Between 1977 and 1980 it was replaced by the Intervision Song Contest, which was still held in Sopot.
 Unlike the Eurovision Song Contest, the Sopot International Music Festival often changed its formulas to pick a winner and offered many different contests for its participants.
 For example, at the 4th Intervision Song Festival (held in Sopot August 20–23, 1980) two competitions were effective: one for artists representing television companies, the other for those representing record companies.
 In the first the jury considered the artistic merits of the songs entered; while in the second, it judged the performers' interpretation."

 The festival has always been open to non-European acts, and countries like Cuba, Dominican Republic, Mongolia, New Zealand, Nigeria, Peru, South Africa and many others have been represented in this event.

-The contest lost popularity in Poland and abroad in the 1980s, declining further during the 1990s, and the rather unconvincing organisations by TVP made the authorities of Sopot give the organization of the 2005 Sopot International Song Festival to a private TV channel, TVN.
+The contest lost popularity in Poland and abroad in the 1980s, declining further during the 1990s, and the rather unconvincing organisations by Telewizja Polska (TVP) made the authorities of Sopot give the organization of the 2005 Sopot International Song Festival to a private TV channel, TVN.

 Since 1999, there was no contest.
 TVP chose to invite well-known artists instead, featuring the likes of Whitney Houston, Tina Turner, The Corrs, Lionel Richie, UB40, Ricky Martin and Simply Red to perform.
 In 2005, TVN brought the international competition back, taking over from TVP, and in 2006 invited Elton John and Katie Melua.
-The Sopot International Song Festival is usually considered bigger than the Benidorm International Song Festival because of its ability to attract star performers.
+The Sopot International Song Festival is usually considered bigger than the Benidorm Song Festival because of its ability to attract star performers.